DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/README.md

 });
 ```

-The test runner also uses the test controller to access the internal context required for the test API to operate.
+The test runner uses the test controller to access the internal context required for the test API to operate.
 When you call [selectors](../../../guides/basic-guides/select-page-elements.md) and [client functions](../../../guides/basic-guides/obtain-client-side-info.md) from Node.js callbacks, pass the test controller explicitly, because the API cannot retrieve it from the context.

+> If you explicitly call a test controller, do so in a stack trace that has the test body signature.
+>
+> Constructs like `setTimeout`/`setInterval`, Promises and native async functions create a clean stack frame.
+In it, test controller can't access a test body signature and resolve the test context.
+>
+> For this reason, use imported test controllers in a synchronous context.

-## Implicit Test Controller Usage
+## Implicit Test Controller Use

-In certain scenarios, you may need to call the test API from outside the test code.
+You may need to call the test API from outside the test code.
 For instance, your [page model](../../../guides/concepts/page-model.md) can contain methods that perform common operations used in different tests (like authentication).

 ```js
 import { Selector } from 'testcafe';